mlhartme/maven-dockerbuild-plugin/README.md

 * `%V` expands to the version of the current artifact; if the version contains "-SNAPSHOT", that's replaced by a timestamp

+In addtion you can use prefixed placeholders.
+If you specify - e.g. - `%-b` the expanded value is prefixed with `-`, but only for none-empty values.

 ## Properties

 The build goal defines the following properties within Maven; use them for property arguments of Maven file filtering